Calibration Frequently Asked Questions

 What is the password to re-calibrate the gauge?

-The calibration manual containing the password can be downloaded from the ForceTorque website here: https://forcetorque.com/all-downloads/.
+The calibration manual containing the password can be downloaded from our website:

 I need a NIST Traceable calibration certificate from a certified lab, can I send the gauge to Nextech Sales service to do it?

-Although we use NIST traceable equipment in our calibration process, our service center is not a NIST-certified calibration lab and therefore we suggest that you send the gauge directly to the certified calibration lab of your choice.
+Although we use NIST-traceable equipment in our calibration process, our service center is not a NIST-certified calibration lab.
+Therefore, we suggest that you send the gauge directly to the certified calibration lab of your choice.
 This will reduce your shipping costs and the total time involved.

 The shipping costs involved in sending in a gauge for calibration are very high.
 Is there any lower-cost option?